pkel/cpr/website/content/en/blog/emulating-gamma/index.md

 $0$ to defender $i$.
-We assume that $D_i$ is uniformly distributed between $0$ and $d$. $X_i$ is one if node $i$ receives the attackers message first and zero otherwise. $X$ describes how many defenders receive the attackers message first.
+We assume that $D_i$ is uniformly distributed between $0$ and $d$. $X_i$ is one if node $i$ receives the attackers message first and zero otherwise. $X$ describes how many defenders receive the attacker's message first.
 All of this applied in reverse order yields

 $$